liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

 3. In the Next window of the *New Liferay Portlet* wizard, you'll specify deployment descriptor details for your portlet.
-First enter the *Name* of your portlet--in our example this will be *locationlisting*.
-Subsequently enter the portlet's *Display name* and *Title*, which we'll specify as *Location Listing Portlet*.
+First enter the *Name* of your portlet--in our example this will be *eventlisting*.
+Subsequently enter the portlet's *Display name* and *Title*; we'll specify both as *Location Listing Portlet*.
 Also in this window you can specify which portlet modes youd like your portlet to have. *View* mode is automatically selected.
 Click *Next*.

 4. In the next window, set the location for your portlets custom icon, CSS, and JavaScript.
 You can also choose the category for your portlet (it's